WAN Design Requirements

 Routing Technique

-DMVPN (Dynamic Multipoint VPN) is a routing technique to build a VPN network with multiple sites without configuring all devices statically.
-It’s a “hub and spoke” network where the spokes can communicate directly without going through the hub.
+DMVPN (Dynamic Multipoint VPN) is a routing technique for building a VPN network with multiple sites without configuring all devices statically.
+It’s a “hub and spoke” network in which the spokes can communicate directly without going through the hub.

 Related: For pre-information, you may find the following posts helpful.